ai-in-pm/Recursive-Self-Improvement-AI-Agent/README.md

 A Python framework implementing self-modifying AI agents based on Gödel's incompleteness theorems.
 This framework enables agents to analyze and modify their own code during runtime, achieve self-awareness, and recursively optimize their decision-making processes.

+The development of this Github Repository was inspired by the "GODEL ¨ AGENT: A SELF-REFERENTIAL FRAMEWORK FOR AGENTS RECURSIVELY SELF-IMPROVEMENT" Paper, to read the full paper, visit https://arxiv.org/pdf/2410.04444

 ## Features

 - Dynamic code modification during runtime